 6. Incorporate Hard Working Headboards

-As we saw with the ottoman beds. incorporating storage into your bed frame is an excellent way of saving space and eliminating the need for excess furniture, after all, the ultimate tip for a larger bedroom is simply to have less furniture!
+As we saw with the ottoman beds. incorporating storage into your bed and bed frame is an excellent way of saving space and eliminating the need for excess furniture, after all, the ultimate tip for a larger bedroom is simply to have less furniture!

 Many headboards have internal shelving included to offer a savvy storage space whilst using the same amount of floor room.
 The days of bedside furniture are dead, with shelving and drawers and every storage feature you could think of now being designed into a space-saving bed frame.
 The most tidy, organised (and of course spacious) bedrooms will certainly have some form of savvy bed frame which allows them to store or display items to rid of the out-of-date storage furniture that has cluttered up smaller homes for too long.
 Need some inspiration?
 Take a look at this stylish Fabio White Wooden Bookcase Storage Bed – satisfying all of your storage and sleeping needs with limited floor space used.